vbotka/ansible-freebsd-poudriere/docs/source/task-intro.rst

 The following sections describe how to run each group of tasks separately.
 This can be useful to debug and tune the installation and configuration.
-In each step, you can dry-run the group of tasks with options "*--check --diff*" and show the differences.
-If this is what you want run the group of tasks.
-When you are sure the configuration is ready run the whole play
+In each step, you can dry-run the group of tasks with options ``--check --diff`` and show the differences.
+If this is what you want, run the group of tasks.
+When you are sure the configuration is ready, run the whole play

 .. code-block:: console